Wave-Learning-Festival/WaveLF-testing/README.md

-# Cypress with Cucumber BDD and AWS Amplify Console - CI/CD Pipeline
+# WaveLF-testing with cypress and BDD cucumber

 # Dependencies:
 1. npm install